-AP/IB Course Completion (Annual Graduates): The percentage of annual graduates who completed at least one Advanced Placement (AP) course or International Baccalaureate (IB) course in the 2013-14 to 2016-17 school years.
-(Data source: College Board and IB)
+AP/IB Course Completion (Annual Graduates): The percentage of annual graduates who completed and earned credit for at least one Advanced Placement (AP) course or International Baccalaureate (IB) course in the 2014-15 to 2017-18 school years.
+(Data source:TSDS PIEMS 43415)

-number of 2016-17 annual graduates who completed at least one AP or IB course in the 2013-14 to 2016-17 school years number students in grade 11 & 12 in the 2016-17 school year taking at least one AP or IB examination number students in grade 11 & 12 in the 2015-16 school year taking at least one AP or IB examination in ELA number students in grade 11 & 12 in the 2016-17 school year taking at least one AP or IB examination in mathematics total students enrolled in $11^{th}\,and\,12^{th}\,grades$ number students in grade 11 & 12 in the 2016-17 school year taking at least one AP or IB examination in science number students in grade 11 & 12 in the 2016-17 school year taking at least one AP or IB examination in social studies total students enrolled in $11^{th}\,and\,12^{th}\,grades$
+number of 2017-18 annual graduates who completed and earned credit for at least one AP or IB course in the 2014-15 to 2017-18 school years number of students in grades 11 & 12 in the 2017-18 school year who took at least one AP or IB examination in FLA number of students in grade 11 & 12 in the 2017-18 school year who took at least one AP or IB examination in mathematics number of students in grade 11 & 12 in the 2017-18 school year who took at least one AP or IB examination in science

 AP/IB Results (Participation) (Grades 11-12): The percentage of students in grades 11 and 12 who took the College Board's Advanced Placement (AP) examinations or the International Baccalaureate's (IB) Diploma Program examinations.
-(Data source: College Board and IB)
+(Data source: College Board and IB) All Subjects